matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 zksync = { git = "https://github.com/matter-labs/zksync", version = "0.1.1" }
 ```

-Unfortunately, currently SDK is not published on <crates.io>, thus specifying the dependency through the repository is
+Unfortunately, currently the SDK is not published on <crates.io>, thus specifying the dependency through the repository is
 the only option.

-## Connecting to zkSync network
+## Connecting to the zkSync network

-To interact with Sync network users need to know the endpoint of the operator node.
+To interact with the Sync network users need to know the endpoint of the operator node.

 ```rust
 use zksync::{Provider, Network};